Bit-Apps-Pro/bit-integrations/readme.txt

 Yes, It sends data to other platforms from wordpress site.
 Suppose someone submitted a forminator form, if he sets up an integration with forminator form to google sheet, it will send those data to the sheet.
 = 17.
 Can I use Bit Integrations for e-commerce automation?= Yes!
 Bit Integrations supports e-commerce integrations with tools like WooCommerce, allowing you to create automated workflows that update customer records, send emails, and more.
+= 18.
+Where can I find all supported integrations?= Check out our full list here: [All Integrations](https://bit-integrations.com/all-integrations/).
+= 19.
+How can I start automating right away?=
+Visit [Start Automation Now](https://bit-integrations.com/triggers/) to explore triggers and get started quickly.
+= 20.
+Is there a free trial or pricing info?=
+Yes!
+See our plans at [Pricing](https://bit-integrations.com/pricing/).

 == Installation ==